simoneas02/javascript30/README.md

 # Javascript 30 Days
 >  💥💣💥 30 days vanilla JS coding challenge 🎉
 >  Build 30 things with 30 tutorials.
-No Frameworks × No Compilers × No Libraries × No Boilerplate
+No Frameworks × No Compilers × No Libraries × No Boilerplate by [Wes Bos](https://javascript30.com/)

 - [1/30 - A JavaScript Drum Kit in Vanilla JS!](https://simoneas02.github.io/javascript30/apps/javaScrip-drum-kit/)